 Prekindergarten students are administered the CIRCLE, a progress monitoring tool that will allow teachers to track their progress over the course of the school year.
 CIRCLE is given three times a year (fall, winter, and spring).
 Click here for more information about CIRCLE.

-Our prekindergarten is housed at James F. Delaney Elementary.
-There are sections offered in the morning and afternoon (see below for times).
+Our prekindergarten is housed at James F. Delaney Elementary with sections offered in the morning and afternoon.
 Although the program does try to honor the parent request of AM or PM, please know that it is based on the number of classroom spaces available.

 James F. Delaney Elementary